Mark Sibley

-Donald Mark Sibley (born November 13, 1950) is a retired American basketball player.
+Donald Mark Sibley (born November 13, 1950) is an American former basketball player.
 He was a 6'2" 175 lb guard and attended Northwestern University.
-He was selected in the fourth round of the 1973 NBA Draft by the Chicago Bulls but was waived prior to the start of the 1973-74 season.
+He was selected in the fourth round of the 1973 NBA draft by the Chicago Bulls but was waived prior to the start of the 1973-74 season.
 He was the only rookie of 17 in Bulls camp to have graduated from college.
 He played one year for the Portland Trail Blazers, followed by one year of basketball for a team in Brugges, Belgium.
 He returned to Northwestern University to earn a Master of Arts in Teaching degree which led to a 33-year career of teaching English and coaching basketball and soccer at York High School in Elmhurst.